Crytochain/Crypto/README.md

 var balance = chain3.mc.getBalance(coinbase);
 ```

-To work with SCS servers, need to enable the rpc port on SCS monitors.
+To work with SCS servers, need to enable the rpc port on SCS monitors
-Set the scsProvider for chain3.
+and set the scsProvider for chain3.

 ```js
 if (typeof chain3 !== 'undefined') {